jlfine/data_structures_and_algorithms/README.md

-# Math and Computer Science Miscellanea
+# Data Structures and Algorithms
-A collection of fun exercises in math and computer science.
+A collection of exercises in data structures and algorithms.